-Requires a minimum of 100 supervised hours gaining practical counseling experience in a professional setting.
+Requires a minimum of 100 hours to be spent in an advanced level of supervised practical counseling experience in a professional setting.
 Students will gain knowledge and practice in the performance of the work of counselors, providing direct service in agencies, hospitals, or schools.
 Success in the Practicum is a requirement for graduation.
 Weekly class meetings provide input and group supervision by faculty and a shared learning process.
 Prior to initiating this course, students will be informed of practicum policies and will indicate their agreement to uphold practicum standards.
-A Practicum/Internship Manual is available online and every student should download that document.
+A Manual for the Practicum Experience is available online and every student should download that document.
 Each student obtains professional liability insurance from the university and secures an additional policy usually through their professional associations (ACA, ASCA, AATA).
 Students are responsible to comply with site requirements for health screening or background checks.
 Advisor approval is required.